the-florist/wordle/docs/README.md

 the data to add this feature but I suspect it would improve the accuracy of the ranking algorithm significantly.

+## Debugging functionality ##

 To address with interact debugging:
 1. in_word is fixed!
 Now just doing some more random tests...

+Future improvements:
+1. Make the all_words and total vars global -- will need to check that these are never altered by the program, but should improve speeds by a lot in various functions.

+For cleanup:
+1. DONE make sure general style is ok and all functions have descriptions.
+2. DONE make sure variable names make sense and aren't duplicated in sub-functions.
+3. make sure variable entry into functions follows a consistent format.
+4.